 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

-We offer unique courses in Business, Italian Language, and culture, along with a wide array of electives, taught by our world-class professors.
-Course options at prestigious local universities enhance not just what you learn, but how you learn it, and provide you with new perspectives each day in class.
+We offer unique courses in business, Italian language, and culture, along with a wide array of electives, taught by our world-class professors.
+Course options at prestigious local institutions enhance not just what you learn, but how you learn it, and provide you with new perspectives each day in class.

 Create your own academic experience by selecting from the following required and optional program components: